Auto Insurance Glossary

 Damages

 Damages are the monetary value of physical injury or property loss caused by an accident.
-These costs include vehicle repairs, medical expenses, lost wages and sometimes pain and suffering.
-The calculation method varies based on injury severity and state laws.
+Costs include vehicle repairs, medical expenses, lost wages and sometimes pain and suffering.
+Calculation methods vary based on injury severity and state laws.

-The declarations page outlines the main details of your policy, including coverage limits, deductibles and the insured vehicle.
-This key document serves as a quick reference for your coverage.
-Review it carefully at each renewal to ensure it reflects your current needs and situation.
+Your declarations page outlines policy details, including coverage limits, deductibles and the insured vehicle.
+The document serves as a quick reference for your coverage.
+Review it at each renewal to ensure it reflects your current needs and situation.

 Deductible

 A deductible is the amount you pay out of pocket before insurance covers a claim.
 Selecting a higher deductible, usually between $500 and $2,000, reduces your premium but increases your out-of-pocket costs during a claim.
-It helps balance monthly expenses with potential emergency costs.
+Choose a deductible that balances monthly expenses with potential emergency costs.

 Depreciation